HIRO-group/openface_ros/README.md

 # OpenFace ROS package

+## How to run this package

+After cloning and building this repo, you can run `roslaunch openface_ros openface_ros.launch` to launch all the setting we need.
+And then run `rosrun openface_ros openface_realsense` to start main program.

 ## Functions of OpenFaceRos

 * `OpenFaceRos constructor`: For constructor, we need focal length, center of realsense, threshold of distance betwenn gaze vector and target and a flag enable action unit or not.